Dublin, Georgia: History

-The original settlement was named after Dublin, Ireland.
+The City of Dublin, Georgia was incorporated by the Georgia General Assembly on December 9, 1812, and made the county seat of Laurens County, Georgia.
+The original postmaster, Jonathan Sawyer, named the town Dublin after the capital of his Irish homeland, Dublin, Ireland.

 Dublin, according to a historical marker at the town's main Oconee River bridge, was one of the last encampments at which Confederate President Jefferson Davis and his family stayed before being captured by Union forces in May 1865.

-In the Dublin riot of July 1919 there were a series of violent racial riots between white and black members of the community.
-These were part of a larger series of racial violence during the 1919 Red Summer.
+Between 1880 and 1910, five railroads connected through Dublin and two bridges were built over the Oconee River.
+This infrastructure allowed the town to become a major cotton trading and export center for central Georgia.
+By the early 1920s, however, the boll weevil infestation led to successive cotton crop failures, causing economic collapse and population loss.

 On April 17, 1944, Martin Luther King Jr. gave his first public speech, "The Negro and the Constitution" at First African Baptist Church in Dublin.

 Geography

 Dublin is located in north-central Laurens County.
 The town, named such because the Middle Georgia Piedmont reminded Irish settlers of terrain in their native country, was founded on the Oconee River, which starts in the foothills of the Blue Ridge Mountains in northern Georgia before combining with the Ocmulgee River to form the Altamaha, a river which then proceeds to its mouth on the Atlantic Ocean.
 The Oconee forms the eastern boundary of Dublin, separating it from the city of East Dublin.

 According to the United States Census Bureau, the town has a total area of 41.5 km2, of which 41.2 km2 are land and 0.24 km2, or 0.59%, are water.